egoist/poi.js.org/docs/recipes/electron-app.md

 # Electron app

-Basially you need to set `target: 'electron-renderer'` to exclude built-in Electron modules from your bundle:
+Basically you need to set `target: 'electron-renderer'` for webpack to exclude built-in Electron modules from your bundle:

 ```js
 // poi.config.js